Top of page Skip to main content

 We’re committed to growing and maintaining a safe, inclusive and welcoming work environment for all staff.

 Treasury values, respects and celebrates diversity.
-We are an inclusive workplace, where everyone’s differences are embraced, their contributions valued, and their humanity respected.
+We are an inclusive workplace, where everyone’s differences are embraced, contributions are valued and humanity is respected.

 We foster a work environment where there is opportunity for everyone to contribute, participate, and achieve their full potential.